OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-21.md

 ## 2 Chronicles 21:12

-Then a letter came to him from Elijah the prophet, saying,
+Afterwards, a message came to him from Elijah the prophet, declaring,
-“This is what the Lord, the God of your father David says:
+“This is what the Lord, the God of your ancestor David, proclaims:
-‘Because you have not walked in the ways of your father Jehoshaphat and the ways of Asa king of Judah,
+‘Because you have not followed the ways of your father Jehoshaphat and the ways of Asa king of Judah,

 ---